Taireyune/keypoint-editor/README.md

 src="https://github.com/Taireyune/keypoint_editor/blob/master/images/smoothing_after.png"
 width="840" height="525" alt="smooth after">

-## Save/load/export data
+## Save open or export data
-### Save and load works
+### Save and open works
-Unfinished work can be saved and reloaded.
+Unfinished work can be saved and reopened.
 Pixel coordinates and real distances (parallel to the camera plane with distoration corrections) can be exported for 2D analysis or further 3D triangulation with other camera views.